ivandjuricic/TeamSavaAssignment/README.md

 `TeamSavaAssignment/team_sava_backend`

 1. `cp .env.template .env` - this will hold up some of the secrets.
 Change the STRIPE_API_KEY to the api key provided in the separate document
+2. run `make build` to build the dockers and install python dependencies
-2. run `make db` to initialize the database and wait a few seconds
+3. run `make db` to initialize the database and wait a few seconds
-3. run `make migrate` to apply djanog app migrations to the database
+4. run `make migrate` to apply djanog app migrations to the database
-4. run `make runserver` to start backend application
+5. run `make runserver` to start backend application

 #### Models